Before and After Photos at Chateau Feely

 ‘We want to clear the brush around the cliffs near the hangar,’ said Derek.
 ‘It looks like a satisfying job.
 I think it will take about three days.’

-‘How will you do it?’ asked Sean trying to lift his chin off the ground.
-We had looked at the wall of brush Derek was referring to and decided it was not a job for a man, but for a very large machine.
+‘How will you do it?’ asked Sean, lifting his chin off the ground.
+We had looked at the wall of brush that Derek was referring to and decided it was not a job for a man, rather for a very large machine.
 The ‘brush’ was at least 5 metres deep, 3 metres high and about 100 metres long.

 ‘With your chainsaw that I saw in the shed.
 I’ll cut it down with the chainsaw, Helen will help me pull it out, then we’ll burn it.’

 Derek had sussed out the brush and done an inventory of our tools.

 The next day when I went down to give them a hand they had already uncovered the first section of a magnificent amphitheatre of white cliffs that had been a quarry hundreds of years before.
 Derek cut back swathes of plant matter then Helen dragged the trees and brush out to feed the bonfire.
 They were a phenomenal team.
 Some of the brambles were as thick as a man’s arm and 50 metres long.

 When Sean came up from pruning and saw what they had done he said, ‘We’re wimps.’